Index for Senescence:

 For one brief eon, ever filled with light.

-Short summary (more details to come): This sonnet is a flashback, the third of the “Once Upon a Time” quartet of related pieces, where the poet's childhood is recast as a fairy tale.
-“Part 3” dramatizes the arrival of the Stargirl in the poet's life.
+This sonnet is a flashback, the third of the “Once Upon a Time” quartet of related pieces, where the poet's childhood is recast as a fairy tale.
+Part 3 dramatizes the arrival of the Stargirl in the poet's life.
 She is cast as a transformative power and described in mythical terms that are celestial and salvific.
-Compared to parts 1 and 2, her entrance into his life is a “candle in the dark” moment where, to his psychological perception, she is a light in the emptiness of his existence, delivering him through otherworldly love.
+Compared to Part 1 and Part 2, her entrance into his awareness is a “candle in the dark” moment where, to his psychological perception, she is the light in the emptiness of his existence, delivering him through otherworldly love.
+He once told her that he felt like a creature cowering in a dark cavern, and that she was the light of an angel appearing in that void.
+Her presence, their brief and troubled time together, was the first time he felt truly loved.
+Through her love, he felt that he might have some kind of worth, that the doom he felt hanging over him from childhood was not inevitable.
+He was madly in love with her, and that such a brightly being would seemingly return this affection was transformative.
+However, the poem begins with “Designers of his doom”, personifying the forces of existence as maleficent puppet masters, who placed him in the clutches of perversion as a child to wreck his psyche and then opened a portal to heaven briefly (“one brief eon, ever filled with light”), all the while planning something worse in the fall from this grace that would follow.

 Once Upon A Time, Part 4